Memory management controller (Nintendo): MMC1

-The MMC1 is Nintendo's first custom MMC integrated circuit to incorporate support for saved games and multi-directional scrolling configurations.
+The MMC1 is Nintendo's first custom MMC integrated circuit to incorporate support for PRG RAM, battery-backed saves, and multi-directional scrolling configurations.
+It is the most widely used first party mapper and there are more variants of MMC1 cartridge boards than any other type.
+Maximum memory capacity is 512k of PRG ROM and 128k of CHR ROM.
+Optionally CHR RAM may be used in which case the graphics are stored in the PRG ROM and copied to CHR RAM as needed.

 The chip comes in at least five different versions: MMC1A, MMC1B1, MMC1B2, MMC1B3 and MMC1C.
-The differences between the different versions are slight, mostly owing to savegame memory protection behavior.
+The differences between the different versions are slight, mostly owing to save game memory protection behavior.
 The MMC1 chip allows for switching of different memory banks.
 Program ROM can be selected in 16KB or 32KB chunks, and character ROM can be selected in 4KB or 8KB chunks.
 An unusual feature of this memory controller is that its input is serial, rather than parallel, so 5 sequential writes (with bit shifting) are needed to send a command to the circuit.
+MMC1 does not have the ability to disable write access to the PRG RAM so games that use a battery save would require the Reset button to be held down at power off to avoid possible corruption of the save data.
+The chip's registers are accessed serially so several writes are required and consequently switching ROM banks on MMC1 is slow.